 Buying in bulk offers so many benefits — it’s good for your wallet and the environment!
 You can stock up and save big by buying in bulk, especially during our periodic member-owner sales.
-The next Member-Owner Appreciation Day Bulk Sale is this weekend: Enjoy 20% off your favorite bulk items all day long on April 22 and 23!
+The next Member-Owner Appreciation Bulk Sale is this month: Enjoy 20% off your favorite bulk items all day long on Oct.
+20-21!

 Step 1: Make Your List

 Evaluate all of your spices, grains, nuts, and beans.
 What are you out of or will you run out of soon?

 - I love to stock up on quinoa, couscous, and rice every time and pick 1-2 other new grains to try.

 - I like to have nuts and seeds for bowls, salads, and snacks and often pick 3-4 to stock up on.
 Favorites for cost-effectiveness and versatility are pumpkin seeds, sunflower seeds, walnuts and peanuts.